bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 R4 is (X,Y,Z).
 R2 representation was introduced in [Ed25519] to accelerate
 additions.

-All points sent out over the wire are converted to affine form and compressed.
-To compress a point (X,Y,Z, Ta, Tb) compute F=1/Z, x=X*F, y=Y*F, pack y into 32 bytes,
-and determine which of x and -x is smaller.
-If x, the top bit of the packed value of y should be zero, and if -x, it should be 1.
-An affine point (x,y) is (X, Y, 1, X, Y) in R1 form.

 A point doubling (DBL) takes an R4 point and produces an R1 point.
 For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point, and then use it to define a point addition (ADD) which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
-Exposing these operations and the multiple representations helps save time during table precomputation and the actual point multiplication by avoiding redundant computations.
+Exposing these operations and the multiple representations helps save time during table precomputation and the multiexponentation by avoiding redundant computations.
 Conversion between point representations is straightforward.

 Below, we list the explicit formulas for the required point operations.
 These formulas were adapted from [Twisted] and [TwistedRevisited].